greiter18/War/README.md

 ### Remaining Cards
 The remaining cards for both players are on display in the middle of the application.
 This number will change each round based on who won that round.

-## How to Player

-When the game is first loaded, the user will need to click on the 'New Game' button to initiate the game.
-From there let the battling begin.
-Click on '1..2..3..War' button to see how each player face off in each round.
-Keep the battle going until a winner is declared.
-The winner will be congratualted with a message and their career record will increase.

-If you don't like the way this game is going, feel free to restart it at any point by clicking the 'New Game' button at any time.

 ## Technologies